-- 1. To save license fee costs.
-Also there has been a proven drop in total cost of ownership including maintenance, support and staffing costs via Open Source. - 2.
-To reduce business risk.
-An open source strategy reduces commercial dependency on a closed source single supplier who may adversely affect the bottom line with new license fee demands from time to time. - 3.
-Managing eRisk via a correctly implemented open source model allows patches to be developed in-house or through a wider community - 4.
+- 1. To reduce business risk using LAMP.
+An open source strategy reduces commercial dependency on a closed source single supplier who may adversely affect the bottom line with new license fee demands.
+Linux, Apache, MySQL and PHP (LAMP) can be a replacement for proprietary software. - 2.
+Managing eRisk.
+Hackers mainly target servers.
+As we move to permanently online connections, security of server data is a key issue and properly configured Linux is a more secure solution.
+Open source allows patches to be developed in-house or through a wider community. - 3.
+To save license fee costs.
+Also there has been a proven drop in total cost of ownership including maintenance, support and staffing costs via Open Source. - 4.
 Reliability The Linux operating system is highly reliable and stable - 5.
 Range of applications from big players IBM, Oracle, BEA Systems, SAP and Siebel are now available on Linux - 6.
 Distributed High Performance Computing for Data mining and Customer Profiling can be deployed on Linux virtual farms on a mainframe or on PCs - 7.
 Biodiversity When the enterprise wide commitment is to only one O/S there is huge exposure to a specific security threat.
-Witness "I love you", Nimda, Code Red etc. mi2g recommends differentiating the server O/S from the client O/S. - 8.
+Witness "I love you", Nimda, Code Red etc. mi2g recommends differentiating the server O/S from the client. - 8.
 Recruitment More and more universities are deploying Linux as opposed to proprietary operating systems; so the new generation of employee hires are going to be Linux literate. - 9.
 Listen Demonstrate to your staff that the management does actually listen to what their smart technical people have been telling them for years! - 10.
 Be ahead of the game Gain competitive advantage and improve shareholder value.